Weird Dreams: Development

 The general plot was conceived by the developers, and Rupert Goodwins was asked to write the novella included with the game.

 The scenarios in the game are not based on Serrano's own nightmares, but are inspired by the paintings of Salvador Dalí, Terry Gilliam's cartoon animations for Monty Python, and on odd observations.
 After a visit to the dentist, Serrano developed a phobia of teeth, which is noticeable in the design of the monsters, many of them having mouths with large teeth.

 The game took over a year to produce.

 Release

 Computer and Video Games did a competition called "Ooooh What a Nightmare Compo", which required participants to send a picture of their worst nightmares.
 The judging was done by a professional artist and the winners received blow-up fish bathtoys and Weird Dreams/Motormouth T-Shirts as prizes.

-The Amiga release is often regarded as the best version of the game, having the highest quality soundtrack and the most sound effects.
-Interestingly, the Commodore 64 release is often said to be the easiest version of the game while also being the worst due to its limited graphics and the many changes made to it, such as the ending cutscene being replaced with a simple "congratulations" splash screen.

 Reception

 Weird Dreams received mixed reviews.
 While most critics praised its visual style, there were some criticisms depending on the game platform.
 Frustrating difficulty, long loading times, and a disappointing soundtrack were common criticisms, albeit not unanimous.